 - 1. Create one or more priority classes: - a.
 Specify a name and value for the priority. - b.
 Optionally specify the globalDefault field in the priority class and a description. - 2.
-Create a pod specification or edit existing pods to include the name of a priority class, similar to the following:
+Create a Pod spec or edit existing pods to include the name of a priority class, similar to the following:

-Sample pod specification with priority class name
+Sample Pod spec with priority class name

-apiVersion: v1 kind: Pod metadata: name: nginx labels: env: test spec: containers: - name: nginx image: nginx imagePullPolicy: IfNotPresent priorityClassName: high-priority
+apiVersion: v1

+kind: Pod

+metadata:

+name: nginx

+labels:

+env: test

+spec:

+containers:

+- name: nginx

+image: nginx

+imagePullPolicy: IfNotPresent

+priorityClassName: high-priority

-Specify the priority class to use with this pod.
+- Specify the priority class to use with this pod. - 3.
+Create the pod: